tobiscode/disstans/docsrc/tutorial.rst

 .. image:: img/tutorial_2e.png

-We can see that L2 regularization has still not really improved our results.
+We can see that L2 regularization has  improved our fit to the noise better (it's now following the mean of the noise), but the dictionary is still densely populated.
 A better penalty parameter might help, but determining a better one is outside the scope of this tutorial.

 Repeat with L1 regularization .............................

-Aaaand once more because it was so much fun, the same with a lasso regression (L1-regularized) solver:
+Using L1-regularized lasso regression, we finally hope to get rid of large signals in the transient dictionary:

 .. doctest:: tut2